 The National Registration and Accreditation Scheme Strategy 2011-2014 sets out our vision, mission and strategic priorities.
 This statement has been developed jointly by the National Boards and AHPRA.

-- manage the registration processes for health practitioners and students around Australia
+- Manages the registration and renewal processes for health practitioners and students around Australia.

-- has offices in each State and Territory where the public can make notifications about a registered health practitioner or student
+- Has offices in each state and territory where the public can make a complaint about a registered health practitioner or student.

-works with the Health Complaints Commissions in each State and Territory to make sure the appropriate organisation investigates community concerns about individual, registered health practitioners
+- Works with the Health Complaints Commissions in each state and territory to make sure the appropriate organisation deals with community concerns about individual, registered health practitioners.

-See Who We Are for more information about the Agency.
+See Who We Are for more information about AHPRA.